 With regard to Section 3.3.5, Canada agrees with the Bureau regarding the fact that section 1 of Annex 1 to Resolution 49 (Rev. WRC-19) deals with frequency assignments to satellite networks or systems subject to coordination under RR Nos.
 9.7, 9.11, 9.12, 9.12A and 9.13 and in that context, a reference to RR No. 9.2B which relates to frequency assignments to satellite networks or systems not subject to section II of RR Article 9 introduce and inconsistency in the Radio Regulations that can create confusion.
 As a Result, Canada proposes the following modification to Resolution 49 (Rev.WRC-19).

 MOD

-RESOLUTION 491 (Rev.WRC-19)
+RESOLUTION 491 (Rev.WRC-23)

 Administrative due diligence applicable to some satellite radiocommunication services

-The World Radiocommunication Conference (Sharm el-Sheikh, 2019),
+The World Radiocommunication Conference (Dubai, 2023),

 ...

 resolves